Czirion/Zamia-bacterial-BGCs/README.md

 View the results with Firefox and erase the heavy files about the downloaded references and corrected input.

-Copy the MAGs to the server.
-In the server create a folder named `zamia-dic2020/ensambles_mags` and then in the local computer:
+Copy the MAGs to the server, in the server create a folder named `zamia-dic2020/ensambles_mags` and then in the local computer:
 ~~~shell
 scp ensambles_mags/* <serveradress>/zamia-dic2020/ensambles_mags/
 ~~~

 ### Run CheckM

-Put the `checkm.sh` script (found in this repository) in `zamia-dic2020/` in the server.
+Put the `checkm.sh` script (found in this repository) in `zamia-dic2020/` in the server, and run it:
-And run it:
 ~~~shell
 sh checkm.sh
 ~~~